 After 2-3 hours the treats are solid and can be removed from the silicone tray.
-You can see that the brewer’s yeast has settled low, giving the treats an interesting look.
+You can see that the brewer’s yeast has settled on the bottom, giving the treats an interesting look.
 Best put them in a Tupperware container and store them in a cool, dry place.
 In summer maybe in the fridge so that the treats don’t melt and stick to each other.

 Why is Coconut oil good for dogs?

 Coconut oil is a natural food and has been consumed by humans for thousands of years.
-Nowadays it is used in the kitchen for cooking, baking, and deep-frying.
+We use it daily in the kitchen for cooking, baking, and deep-frying or in soaps, cosmetics, and many other products.
 Coconut oil has numerous good properties.
 Make sure that you buy high-quality coconut oil that has a certified organic seal.

 Coconut oil is made from “copra” – the white pulp of the nuts.
 The oil is a mixture of a large number of saturated fatty acids.
 Three of these fatty acids have properties that repel insects.

 - Lauric acid